SalvatoreSantamaria/working-with-git-branches/readme.md

 ac49968     First commit
 `git reset --soft 5ffcac5` will move the files in the Forth commit and Third commit back to the staging area.

 If you want to undo the last commit from a repo on github
-1 Get the SHA with `git log --online` a808698     Fourth commit
+1 Get the SHA with `git log --oneline` a808698     Fourth commit
 ca0bbb4     Third commit
 5ffcac5     Second commit